vitessio/website/content/en/docs/user-guides/horizontal-sharding.md

 ## Next Steps

 Feel free to experiment with your Vitess cluster!
-When you are ready to teardown your example, execute:
+Execute the following when you are ready to teardown your example:

 ``` bash
 ./401_teardown.sh